rubino25/RatOS/site/docs/installation.md

 :::info
 It is heavily recommended that you flash your board and make sure it is detected in the configurator **before** you plug in your stepper drivers and start connecting your wiring.

+It may be required for you to use an SD Card to initially flash your board.
+If this is required, then be sure to use a good quality SD card that is no more than 32GB in size.
+Additionally, it should be formatted with either FAT16 (sometimes just called FAT), or FAT32 with a cluster size of 8kb or 4kb
 :::

 After completing the wifi setup wizard, wait a couple of minutes, then open [http://RatOS.local/configure?step=1](http://RatOS.local/configure?step=1) in your browser (or whatever hostname you chose during setup).
 Complete the wizard to flash your control board and optionally a toolboard.
 When you've done that successfully, the configurator will lead you to Mainsail, which we'll now use to update RatOS and related packages to the latest version.